Calcium cycle: Human/animal use of calcium

 Being an essential element, calcium is obtained through dietary sources, the majority of which comes from dairy products.
-The three most significant mechanisms controlling calcium use within the body are intestinal absorption, renal absorption and bone turnover, which is controlled predominantly by hormones and their corresponding receptors in the gut, kidneys and bones respectively.
+The most significant mechanisms controlling calcium use within the body are intestinal absorption, renal filtration, renal reabsorption and bone turnover, which are controlled predominantly by hormones and their corresponding receptors in the gut, kidneys and bones respectively.
 This allows for calcium use throughout the body, namely in bone growth, cellular signalling, blood clotting, muscle contraction and neuron function.

 Calcium is one of the essential components of bone, contributing to its strength and structure in addition to being the main site at which it is stored within the body.
 Within the muscles, its primary use is to enable contractions.
 Muscle cells draw calcium from the blood, allowing it to bind with troponin, a component of the muscle fibre that signals for a contraction by moving actin and myosin.
 After a contraction, calcium dissipates and the filaments move back to a resting state before the release of more calcium for the next contraction.
 Furthermore, calcium plays a significant role in allowing nerve impulses to be transmitted between neurons.
 The release of calcium ions from voltage gated ion channels signals for the release of neurotransmitters into the synapse.
 This allows for the depolarisation of a neuron, thus transmitting the signal to the next neuron where this process is once again repeated.
 Without the presence of calcium ions, the release of neurotransmitters would not occur, preventing signals from being sent and hindering body processes.